INTREPIBD/TS4H2022/README.md

 ## Inferring mood disorder symptoms from multivariate time-series sensory data

-Code for workshop paper "Inferring mood disorder symptoms from multivariate time-series sensory data" which was accepted to [NeurIPS 2022 Workshop on Learning from Time Series for Health](https://timeseriesforhealth.github.io/).
+Code for workshop paper "Inferring mood disorder symptoms from multivariate time-series sensory data" at the [NeurIPS 2022 Workshop on Learning from Time Series for Health](https://timeseriesforhealth.github.io/).

 ```
 @unpublished{